The 9 Month Sleep Regression Survival Tips!

 You may need to help baby go from standing to lying down again for a few nights.

-Sleep will improve once your baby understands that you are still available for them when you are out of sight.
+- Once your baby understands that you are still available to them when you are out of sight, sleep will improve.